 Two factors determine the shape of your legs – genetics and exercise.

 Some people have a “genetic” predisposition to bow feet, while others have an “athletic” predisposition.
 Athletes have more muscle on their legs, and this causes their legs to look bow-legged.

 However, walkers may cause bow legs if the walker’s gait is uneven, it can cause the legs to be misaligned.
 The muscles in the legs can get strong enough in one direction that the legs start to bend.

 How do I help my baby to walk?

 Babies are naturally curious and would like to learn everything around them.
-By around 6 months, your baby is well into her development and you begin to notice that they are trying to stand on her own.
-She will give you clues by propping one of her feet up on a toy or furniture so she can stand up.
-If you don’t want to initiate walking, you should allow your baby to do it on her own.
+By around six months, your baby is well into her development, and you begin to notice that they are trying to stand on her own.
+She will give clues by propping one of her feet on a toy or furniture so she can stand up.
+If you don’t want to initiate walking, you should allow your baby to do it independently.
 To encourage her to walk, it would help if you placed her on a thick carpet or padding.
-This will cushion her falls as she tries her best to stand.
+It will cushion her falls as she tries her best to stand.

 Baby walkers can be very dangerous, and alternative devices are safer.
 The article elaborates on these.
-Hopefully, you have selected the best alternative for baby walkers.
+You have selected the best alternative for baby walkers.